JamesLavin/jimmy_jukebox/README.markdown

 1) Bluegrass -- starting with greats Earl Scruggs (and Lester Flatt) and Bill Monroe
 2) Jugband
-3) Rock -- starting with the Big Bopper, Bill Haley (and The Comets), Buddy Holly (and The Crickets), Carl Perkins, Chubby Checker, Chuck Berry, The Coasters, Curtis Lee, Elvis, The Everly Brothers, The Kingsmen, Jerry Lee Lewis, Little Richard, Richie Valens, The Righteous Brothers, The Rivieras, The Rolling Stones, and Roy Orbison.
+3) Rock -- starting with the Big Bopper, Bill Haley (and The Comets), Buddy Holly (and The Crickets), Carl Perkins, Chubby Checker, Chuck Berry, The Coasters, Curtis Lee, Elvis, The Everly Brothers, The Kingsmen, Jerry Lee Lewis, Little Richard, Richie Valens, The Righteous Brothers, The Rivieras, The Rolling Stones, Roy Orbison, The Supremes, and The Temptations.

 ## REQUIREMENTS